Nimaari/Nimaari/README.md

-**Honestly**, all information about me can be found on my website, but GitHub was persistent so I added this.
+You may find out more information about me on my website below.

 🌸 https://www.nimari.tk/ 🍄